 You don't want to spend more money than you need.
 Often, a financial advisor or general insurance agent will make recommendations that are either include too many benefits (more than what you need) or not enough.
 However, keep in mind, Long-Term Care Insurance is custom designed, so you get to make the final call.

 Since Long-Term Care Insurance is custom-designed, you get to decide on the total amount of benefits you want in force and the total cost you will pay for those benefits.
 You may have recieved "quotes" before and think Long-Term Care Insurance is too expensive.
 You need to speak with a specialist since there are usually affordable options available.

 Premiums get calculated on many factors, in addition to the total amount of benefits you have in the policy.
 The factors that determine the size of the premium include your age, health, and family history.
 Premiums vary over 100% between insurance companies for the same benefits.
 It is essential to use a specialist to obtain the right coverage at the best value.

 Agents May Call Themselves a Specialist - Often They are Not

 Some insurance agents also call themselves "specialists" when they are not.
 While they may "specialize" in this area, often they have little real experience.
 The American Association for Long-Term Care Insurance, a national education and advocacy group, suggests that you work with an individual who represents multiple top insurance companies and has at least 100 clients they have helped with a policy.

-Often, an experienced specialist may have over 1000 clients with Long-Term Care Insurance.
-It is the number of clients that is key to the experience, not the number of years.
+Remember - the total number of clients is key to the experience, not the number of years.
 You can find a Long-Term Care specialist by clicking here.